hadarge/yoshi/website/versioned_docs/version-4.x/guides/export-es-modules.md

 }
 ```

-This will create 2 ouput targets:
+This will create 2 output targets:

 ```
 dist